ajavamind/A3DCamera/README.md

 ### Display
 The app display is a centered viewfinder sized to permit use of stereoscopic "free-viewing".
 This is a learned eye relaxing technique you can use to help see your subject in 3D with parallal side by side left and right eye images.
-See
+More about free-viewing can be found at:
 [Learning To Free View](https://stereoscopy.blog/2022/03/11/learning-to-free-view-see-stereoscopic-images-with-the-naked-eye/).

-When free-viewing I use a pair of +4.0 reading glasses to get closer to the screen.
-A +5.0 reading glasses would be ideal, if I could find one without lens distortion.
+When free-viewing I sometimes use a pair of +4.0 reading glasses to get closer to the screen.
+A +5.0 reading glasses would be ideal, if I could find a +5.0 without excessive lens distortion.

 The SBS display is sized at 130 mm for viewing in a stereoscope.